imjoy-team/ImJoy/docs/development.md

 social networks.
 We detail below how this link can be created and which options are supported.

 1. You can **directly send** the plugin file (extension `*.imjoy.html`).
-This file can then be dragged into the ImJoy workspace, where it will be automatically recognized as a plugin.
+This file can then be dragged into the ImJoy workspace, where it will be automatically recognised as a plugin.

 In the last section, we describe how plugins **depending on custom libraries** can be distributed.